openstreetmap/id-tagging-schema/SCHEMA.md

     // relation entries may have the same `reference` value.
     "allowDuplicateMembers": true,

-    // The label of ecah role, in the default language.
+    // The label of each role, in the default language.
 An empty string is allowed.
     "role_labels": {
       "from": "From",
       "via": "Via",